Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 The above code block shows

     - The ``xrt::device`` class's constructor is used to open the device
-    - The method ``xrt::device::load_xclbin`` is used to load the XCLBIN from the filename.
+    - The member function ``xrt::device::load_xclbin`` is used to load the XCLBIN from the filename.
-    - The method ``xrt::device::load_xclbin`` returns the XCLBIN UUID, which is required to open the kernel (refer the Kernel Section).
+    - The member function ``xrt::device::load_xclbin`` returns the XCLBIN UUID, which is required to open the kernel (refer the Kernel Section).

 Buffers